oliverphilcox/Spectra-Without-Windows/bk/README.md

 - ```rand_nbar```: If true, compute the background number density from random particles rather than from the survey mask.
 - ```use_qbar```: If false, do not subtract the 'q-bar' term in the bispectrum estimator (for testing only).

-### Data (*COMING SOON*)
+### Data

-In the [data/](data) directory, we give the raw unwindowed bispectrum measurements of BOSS and 2048 MultiDark-Patchy simulations.
+In the [data/](data) directory, we give the raw unwindowed bispectrum measurements of BOSS and 999 MultiDark-Patchy simulations.
 Further details of the input parameters can be found in the file headers.